HerrNamenlos123/tello/README.md

 Alternatively, there is also a `CMakeLists.txt` available, so if you want to keep it easy to update you might also use this repository as a git submodule.
 Then you would simply include the library in cmake.
 Take a look at the [example](example) folder to see how it is done using CMake.

+## Portability/Compatitibility

+This library is written in C++14, which means your program which it using it must be compiled using at least C++14 or higher.

+## Examples

 ### Building the example

 ```bash